 The immune system and CR.
 Methods to enhance resistance to infection.

-We all die of something, whether it is heart attack, stroke or cancer which are the major killers… and ranking up there is also death from infections.
-Usually viral or bacterial infections can be fatal to many of the elderly because their immune systems are weak.
-So recently there has been discussion about what if people eating a very healthy calorie restricted diet do not die of the common killers, what would be likely to deliver that final blow.
-Many conclude, infection related death.
+We all die of something, whether it is a heart attack, stroke or cancer which are the major killers… and ranking up there is also death from infections.
+Usually, viral or bacterial infections can be fatal to many of the elderly because their immune systems are weak.
+So recently there has been a discussion about what if people eating a very healthy calorie-restricted diet do not die of the common killers, what would be likely to deliver that final blow.
+Many conclude infection-related death.
 Based on some of the evidence in animal models where infections such as influenza and bacterial infections are given to mice and looking at survival between ad libitum and calorie restricted groups, it seems that moderate to severe calorie restriction might increase the risk of death.
 It seems that in the CR group they do not have enough reserves before to keep them above a critically low weight to sustain life before their adaptive immune system has a chance to take control of the infection.
-Usually during the time symptoms come on there is a marked decrease in appetite and the bodies resources go into fighting the infection.
+Usually, during the time symptoms come on there is a marked decrease in appetite and the bodies resources go into fighting the infection.
 Fever, increasing metabolic rate, you expend more energy.
-As you can see below there is a decrease in body weight amongst the both groups but the control animals maintain enough of their body weight to stay alive, whereas the CR group there is a downward trend and the mortality rate reaches 100%
+As you can see below there is a decrease in body weight amongst both groups but the control animals maintain enough of their body weight to stay alive, whereas the CR group there is a downward trend and the mortality rate reaches 100%

 “Weight loss occurs in mice with influenza infection due to a decrease in energy intake and an increase in energy demands.
 Young and aged mice can lose up to 35% of their body weight and recover from infection, which suggests a critical weight indicative of sufficient energy reserves to recover from infection.
 Lifelong ER results in a 30% decrease in starting weight that may be only marginally above this critical threshold.
 In the case of aged ER mice, 100% mortality was observed by d 7 (X), before an adaptive T cell response, suggesting a primary influence of underweight on innate immunity.
 Adapted from”.